| | |

 |

-is injurious.
+| Idleness is injurious.

-Secondly: If it were possible to legislate so as to divide the present wealth and its
+"Day of Preparation" | Secondly: If it were possible to legislate so as to divide the present wealth and its

 daily increase evenly among all classes, which is not possible, still, without human